kachunkachunk/kachunkachunk.github.io/_posts/2023-07-28-first-frogheim-plus-mod-pass.md

 productionSpeed = 30
 ; Instead of dropping the items, they will be placed inside the nearest nearby chests. autoDeposit = true
-; The Spinning Wheel will pull flax from nearby chests to be automatically added to it when its ; empty. autoFuel = true
+; The Spinning Wheel will pull flax from nearby chests to be automatically added to it when it's ; empty. autoFuel = true
 ; This option prevents the Spinning Wheel to pull items from warded areas if it isn't placed ; inside of it.
-; For convenience, we recommend this to be set to true. ignorePrivateAreaCheck = true
+For convenience, we recommend this to be set to true. ignorePrivateAreaCheck = true
-; The range of the chest detection for the auto deposit and auto fuel features ; Maximum is 50 autoRange = 5
+; The range of the chest detection for the auto deposit and auto fuel features.
+Maximum is 50 autoRange = 5

 [EitrRefinery]
+; Section enabled: true|false
-; Change false to true to enable this section. enabled = true
+enabled = true
 ; Maximum amount of sap in an Eitr Refinery. maximumSap = 20